ChantelleKerr/cits3403-group-project/README.md

 - **Flask-migrate** handles database schema changes by performing migrations
 - **Unittest** used for automated testing of models and API endpoints
 - **Selenium** automatically tests the client side workflow
-- **webdriver-manager** automatically installs the driver that selenium will use

 ###### Frontend
 - **HTML** structures the website